JulianJorgensen/jocelyn/_posts/2017-01-04-in-bad-faith-we-rise.md

 > On the left is the beginning of November.
 On the Right is the beginning of December, as you can see it's even on my face - but I found a way to smile-ish!

 You might be thinking, "what does this have to do with faith?"
-Well, let me tell I truly believe the universe is with me each step of my way to all-good-things.
+Well, let me tell you that I truly believe the universe is with me each step of my way to all-good-things.
 Even when my friend passed away this year, even when I unexpectedly fell in love with Julian and had to break up with my boyfriend of 3 years, even when it seemed like I would not find a place for me and my dog to live - I was faithful in the good and the outcome proved supportive of this belief.
 No questions asked, this flame was unwavering by my very will and experiences.

 **However**, as the eczema situation got worse… as I struggled each evening to sleep because of various conditions like: the moldy mosquito net, or the A/C becoming humid, or the feeling of the polyester sheets against my skin.
 My will began to slip as I mindlessly scratched at my body till it ripped, bled and bruised.